-In 1934, the fair was cancelled due to drought, grasshoppers, and crickets.
+In 1934, the fair was canceled due to drought, grasshoppers, and crickets.
 German prisoners-of-war occupied the

-fairgrounds in 1945, so the county fair was also cancelled for that
+fairgrounds in 1945, so the fair was also canceled for that year.
+In

 early part of the 20th century.

-The grandstand, concession facilities and restrooms were built in 1975,
+The current grandstand, concession facilities and restrooms were built in 1975.

 In the early days, the fair was held after harvest, in September.
 Later,